Last Updated on by Admin LB

 - Although it was Kleinrock who successfully sent the first message over the internet, J.C.R.
-Licklider is popularly known as the father of internet since he was the one who foresaw the working of the modern computing systems.
-He proposed the concept of an “intergalactic computer network” in as early as August 1962.
+Licklider is popularly known as the father of the internet since he was the one who foresaw the working of modern computing systems.
+He proposed the concept of an “intergalactic computer network” as early as August 1962.

 - The first website ever made is still available and can be accessed here.

 - While originally, the internet was created with a view to facilitating better communication, it has gone on to become an essential component of an individual’s life.
-The United Nations has declared the Right to the Internet as a human right in 2016 by amending Article 19 of the UDHR despite oppositions from countries such as China, Russia, Indonesia, Saudi Arabia, South Africa and India.
+The United Nations has declared the Right to the Internet as a human right in 2016 by amending Article 19 of the UDHR despite opposition from countries such as China, Russia, Indonesia, Saudi Arabia, South Africa and India.

-- The internet is a tremendous possibility which can be effectively utilized for the benefit of mankind.
-It is quite unfortunate that issues such as data theft, cyber frauds, cyberbullying, cyber terrorism, pornography, etc. are causing significant harm to the society due to which the Internet is seen as a necessary evil by many.
+- The internet is a tremendous possibility that can be effectively utilized for the benefit of mankind.
+It is quite unfortunate that issues such as data theft, cyber frauds, cyberbullying, cyber terrorism, pornography, etc. are causing significant harm to society due to which the Internet is seen as a necessary evil by many.

 Let us celebrate this Internet Day by cherishing its rich history and resolving to work towards achieving an Edenic future for the cyberspace and the Internet.